 Macao Institute for Tourism Studies (IFTM), established in 1995, is a public institution of higher education in Macao that offers degree programmes and professional training in tourism and hospitality, and is under the supervision of the Secretary for Social Affairs and Culture of the Government of Macao Special Administrative Region.
 IFTM offers degree and professional programmes in a wide range of tourism-related disciplines such as hospitality, tourism business, heritage, events, retail and marketing, leisure and entertainment, sports and recreation, creative and cultural studies, and culinary arts.
-IFT also delivers various programmes at the executive level in partnership with leading tourism schools in the world.
+IFTM also delivers various programmes at the executive level in partnership with leading tourism schools in the world.
 The Institute is entrusted by the local authorities to conduct policy level research related to tourism planning and development.

 The mission of IFTM is to become an international tertiary institution of choice for tourism and service industry studies.
 Not only for the benefits of Macao, but also for the Asia Pacific region, it will equip students with professional knowledge and technical competence in preparation for their future leadership responsibilities in the industry.
 In order to fulfil the above mission, the Institute has the following three characteristics:

 - Unique Identity - The Institute operates independently, specialising in providing higher education and professional training in tourism and service industry management.

 - Integration - It blends the best approaches of academic development and professional training.

 - Internationalisation - It seeks mutually beneficial cooperation with similar institutions abroad, actively promoting international learning experience among faculty and students.